jonfairbanks/mcp-gateway/docs/configuration.md

 - `auth_mode: single_shared` is the simplest deployment path
 - `auth_mode: postgres_api_keys` is the correct mode for multi-user deployments
 - `allow_unauthenticated: true` should be treated as a public exposure setting
+- operator workflows such as validation, warmup checks, RBAC setup, and user management are CLI-driven rather than HTTP-admin driven

 ## `logging`